jlentink/aem/README.md

 Available options:

-    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on (default: local-author) -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose
+    -a, --aem=value   Version of AEM to use oak-run on. (use matching AEM version of oak-run) -n, --name=value  Name of instance to use oak-run on -o, --oak=value   Define version of oak-run to use -v, --verbose     Enable verbose